pjanec/dirigent/README.md

  `--sharedConfigFile mySharedConfig.xml` ... what shared config file to use

+ `--isMaster 0|1` .... start master process automatically (no need to run it separately then)

 ### Master configuration options
 `master.exe` is a console application designed to run in background on one of the computers.